$0 Adoption Financial Planning & Tax Credit Guide — Quick-Start Checklist

 Most families who adopt from foster care spend close to nothing on the adoption itself — home study fees, maybe some court costs, often reimbursed by the state.
 Then they hear they might qualify for a federal tax credit worth up to $17,280 and assume there's been a mistake.
 How can you claim $17,280 when you didn't spend $17,280?

 This is one of the most powerful and most misunderstood provisions in the entire federal tax code for adoptive families.
 For children with an IRS "special needs" determination, the credit isn't based on your actual expenses.
-You receive the full maximum credit amount in the year of finalization — whether you spent $500 or $0.
+You may receive the full maximum credit amount in the year of finalization — whether you spent $500 or $0, subject to any credit previously claimed for the same child.

 What "Special Needs" Actually Means for Tax Purposes